TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-table-authentication.md

 ## **Recommended Steps**

-To resolve this issues, try the following methods
+To resolve this issue, try the following methods

 * Validate that the connection string listed in the Cosmos DB Connection string tab of the Azure Portal matches with the string in your application.
 * Carefully review the secret key and remove any spaces at the start or at the end of the string.